dalath/room-sprawl/CONTRIBUTING.md

-First, [go visit Room Sprawl](https://rawgit.com/dalath/room-sprawl/master/index.html) and see what it's about.
+First, go visit [Room Sprawl](https://rawgit.com/dalath/room-sprawl/master/index.html) and see what it's about.

-...

 You can contribute simply by creating a new room in the game!